 And all the while, things are changing in that country.
 Just like so many other places in this world.
 The capital is modernizing but the pace still slow.
 Mosques are under construction along the highway but statues of Lenin in the parks of Bishkek stand tall.
 Up by lake Song-kul, the second largest lake in the country, life is much more organic and I forgot which way was north.

-When all of the guests (for that day) sat down around the table we were served freshly whipped butter and strawberry jam in sparkly, what looked like imperialist-era glassware in a yurt in the middle of Kyrgyzstan by a beautiful Kyrg family.
+When all of the guests (for that day) sat down around the table we were served freshly whipped butter and strawberry jam in sparkly, what looked like imperialist-era glassware in a yurt in the middle of Kyrgyzstan by a beautiful Kyrgyz family.
 Guests included myself, Jean, our new friend Nadja from Germany, a retired German couple, two newlyweds from Bishkek, and our driver of course.
 We booked a tour in Kochkor the day before with a local travel agency.
-When traveling in Kyrgyzstan, this are all things I recommend doing once you get there.
+When travelling in Kyrgyzstan, these are all things I recommend doing once you get there.

 When You Just Never Know

 One of my favourite travel moments from Kyrgyzstan was on the bus ride back to Bishkek.
 After Song-Kul and lunch in Kochkor, Jean and I stopped at the well-known Burana Tower and then found a ride back to the capital city, on what was probably our 8th or 9th marshuka ride that week.
 I knew Bishkek had two bus stations, and that our hostel was next to one of them.
 I figured they were both a little far away from each other.
 Unfortunately, I had just spent my last 5 som using the toilet at the bus station near the Tower.
 The bus needed to get us as close to our booked hostel in Bishkek as possible.
 I tried asking him which station we were going to, but I couldn’t.